a11ywatch/react-a11ywatch-js/README.md

 ## Development

+node v14 - v18.

-To get started developing run `yarn storybook` to start the instance locally.
+To get started developing run `yarn` to install the modules and `yarn storybook` to start the instance locally.

 ## LICENSE